Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Voigt Geometry

-The larger signal-to-noise ratio of the $\Delta R/R_0$ $c$-axis data, reduced conductivity contribution from the trivial hole and W1 carriers, and serendipitously larger scattering rate increase the signal coming from changes to the W2 IBT optical response.
-The change in optical response is fit using a physical model with minimal degrees of freedom (the red fits in Fig. 1(d)), incorporating the zero-field dielectric function with two modifications: the Drude dielectric term is replaced with a new Drude term with two free fit parameters ($\omega_p^2,\gamma_0$), and two negative Lorentzians each with three free parameters ($\omega_{0j},\omega_{sj}^2,\gamma_{j}$).
-The two Lorentzians capture the loss of the W2 IBT spectral weight predicted for Weyl semimetals with $e \parallel B\parallel c$.\cite{SOM} The change in $\sigma_1(\omega)$ of the Drude and IBT optical response are shown separately in Fig. \ref{fig:fitting}(b).
+Since the reflectivity is much more sensitive to changes in W2 interband transitions in the $e\parallel B \parallel c$ geometry, the lost spectral weight from these IBTs must be taken into account.
+The change in optical response cannot be accurately modeled by a change in the Drude response alone.

-The magnetic field dependence of the change Drude conductivity and the sum of the two IBT Lorentzian contributions are shown in Fig. \ref{fig:fitting}(b).
-Fitting parameters are reported in the supplemental material.
-The integrated spectral weight of all three oscillators ($\propto\int\Delta\sigma_1(\omega)d\omega$) up to the highest measured frequency is small, $\lesssim$10$\%$ of the integrated change of Drude conductivity at high fields, showing good agreement with the $f$-sum rule.
-Fig.~ \ref{fig:fitting}(b) shows that the low-frequency ($<$ 15 meV) IBT conductivity contribution stops changing at low fields ($\leq$ 4 T), consistent with W2 reaching the QL below 2~T and the lowest Landau level IBT occurring above 15~meV at 4 T.
+The change in optical response is fit using a physical model with minimal degrees of freedom (the red fits in Fig. \ref{fig:conductivity}(d)), incorporating the zero-field dielectric function with two modifications: the Drude term is replaced with a new Drude term with two free fit parameters ($\omega_p^2,\gamma_0$), and two negative Lorentzians each with three free parameters ($\omega_{0j},\omega_{sj}^2,\gamma_{j}$).
+The sum of these two negative Lorentzians physically represent the loss of W2 IBT spectral weight expected for Weyl semimetals.

-The negative $\Delta\sigma_1$ contributions at $\omega\lesssim$6 meV from the Drude term shown in Fig. 2(b) are due to the low frequency negative tails with steep slopes in the $\Delta R/R_0$ spectra shown in Fig. 1(d).
+The negative $\Delta\sigma_1$ contributions at $\omega\lesssim$6 meV from the Drude term shown in Fig. \ref{fig:fitting}(b) are due to the low frequency negative tails with steep slopes in the $\Delta R/R_0$ spectra shown in Fig. \ref{fig:conductivity}(d).
 The small negative $\Delta R$ at low frequencies is an indication that the Drude scattering rate increases with spectral weight.
-The negative $\Delta\sigma_1$ contribution from the Drude term is not only necessary to fit the distinctive low frequency $\Delta R/R_0$ spectra, but is required to balance the net change in spectral weight to satisfy the $f$-sum rule, validating the physical model.
+The negative $\Delta\sigma_1$ contributions arising from the increasing scattering rate of the Drude term is not only necessary to fit the distinctive low frequency $\Delta R/R_0$ spectra, but is required to balance the net change in spectral weight to satisfy the $f$-sum rule, thereby validating the physical model.